sajacl/GithubAPI/README.md

   1. Client id
   2. Client secret
   3. Call back url
-3. Put them inside your scheme environment variables.
+3. Put them inside your scheme environment variables, since this is an MVP, app will crash if you don't put them!
-4. This application will always show my repositories, you can simply change it with your own, its hard coded inside the list module, list viewcontroller.
+4. This application will always show my repositories, you can simply change it with your own, its hard coded inside the list module, list viewcontroller, Since mine did not had any stars I put mine :'(

 ### Project pseudo:

-Project has 5 Main parts
+Project has 5 Main parts:

-Bootstrap
+Bootstrap (Contains AppDelegate + boot sequence configurations).
-Model
+Model (IPC models, and Encodable/Decodable models).
-Module
+Module (Login, List, Detail)
 Utils
 Resources